Skip to main content

 Shell quoting is treacherous.
 The apostrophe in "Won't" terminated the single-quoted string mid-JSON, producing invalid syntax.

-The fix: use environment variables instead of inline interpolation.
+The fix was using environment variables instead of inline interpolation.

 - name: Update board JSON